Honors College Staff

 Scott serves as the primary academic advisor for all undeclared students in the Honors College.
 He assists students with all aspects of academic planning, including progress towards graduation, major selection, course registration, and preparation for graduate study.
 He also advises students on competitive national scholarships and fellowship opportunities.

-Scott has served as Assistant Director since 2010.
+Scott has served as Associate Director since 2010.
 He was certified as a Master Advisor in August of that year.

-Cassie earned a B.S. in Historic Preservation and a B.A. in History with a minor in Archaeology at Southeast Missouri State University.
-She graduated with academic distinction in the Department of History and Anthropology and as an honors scholar in the Jane Stephens Honors Program.
-Her academic interests include counterculture history, historic North American human/civil rights movements, historic architecture, forensic anthropology, and pre-contact archaeology.
-Cassie is an anime/manga enthusiast and enjoys painting, embroidering clothing, and frequenting local coffee shops.
+In 2020, Cassie earned a B.S. in Historic Preservation and a B.A. in History with a minor in Archaeology at Southeast Missouri State University.
+They graduated with academic distinction in the Department of History and Anthropology and as an honors scholar in the Jane Stephens Honors Program.
+Their academic interests include counterculture history, forensic anthropology, and pre-contact archaeology.
+In their spare time, they enjoy exorbitant amounts of time outside on their porch reading or crafting.